How to Improve Web Vitals INP Score and Identify issues

 simulateCPULoad(10, 0.5);

-To simulate interaction delays, you can use the Long Task simulation in conjunction with user interactions.
+To simulate interaction delays, you can use the Long Task simulation together with user interactions.
 For example, you can attach a long-running task to a button click event to simulate how a real user interaction gets delayed due to a Long Task.
 Here’s an example:

 <button id="testButton">Click Me</button>